Skip to content

 OptionDefaultDescription

-outputDir".spana/artifacts"Directory to write captured artifacts
+outputDir"./spana-output"Directory to write captured artifacts

-captureOnFailuretrueCapture on failed flows
+captureOnFailuretrueCapture artifacts for failed flows

-captureOnSuccessfalseCapture on passed flows
+captureOnSuccessfalseCapture final artifacts for passed flows

-screenshottrueInclude screenshot in capture
+screenshottrueInclude screenshots in captures

-uiHierarchytrueInclude UI hierarchy dump in capture
+uiHierarchytrueInclude UI hierarchy dumps

 Lifecycle hooks that run around flow execution.
 Each hook receives a HookContext.